Disclaimer: New EUDR developments - December 2025

 In the Netherlands, the NBA (Nederlandse Beroepsorganisatie van Accountants) is primarily responsible for the accreditation of CSRD auditors.

-The exact structure of the auditor statements for CSRD is not yet fully available, and will be known at the latest when the first audit reports will be published in the first half of 2025.
+The exact structure of the auditor statements for CSRD is not yet fully available, and has been clarified as the first audit reports have now been published.
 It appears that there will be separate statements for the financial audit and the CSRD audit.
 The statement for the CSRD audit will be an assurance report with a limited level of assurance.
 It is expected that the same types of opinions will be possible as for the financial audit: an unqualified opinion, a qualified opinion, an opinion with abstention, and an adverse opinion.

 Yes, involving an auditor in the CSRD and ESRS auditing process may be compatible with maintaining his independence, provided it is carefully managed.
 If the client specifically requests an opinion, the auditor can enter into what is known as an extended 3810N engagement.
 Moreover, in the context of duty of care and advisory function, the auditor can look along with the client in the implementation process, to ensure answers are given in line with EFRAG requirements.
 However, the auditor must assess for themselve whether their independence remains guaranteed.
 If this is not the case, the auditor will indicate this.